rosszurowski/rosszurowski.com/src/content/log/2019-outlets-as-a-creative-tool/index.md

 * how to design good outlets?
     * public/visible
     * limited in scope
+    * pick one and try trusting it for a while
 * "i have nothing to say" — no, you just don't have an outlet for all the things you might say — upon reflection, there's always something to say (whether or not it's worth saying is another question)
     * it's not that the well has dried up, it's that it evaporates if it stays stagnant
     * flowing water is a age-old metaphor for creative work